Rayryu/Document_answering_app/README.md

 1. When the application is launched, you can upload your PDF document using the file uploader option.
 2. Once the PDF is uploaded, the application reads the document, extracts the text, and splits it into manageable chunks.
-3. Using the OpenAI Embeddings, embeddings for each chunk are created and stored in a knowledge base.
+3. Using the OpenAI or Instructor Embeddings, embeddings for each chunk are created and stored in a knowledge base.
-4. You can then type a question related to the document's content in the provided text input field.
+4. You can then type a question related to the documents content in the provided text input field.
 5. The application finds the chunks most similar to your question and uses a Language Learning Model (LLM) to generate a response.
 6. The answer to your question is displayed on the screen.
+7. You can continue the discussion with your document in a chatbot-like conversation.